Canon 1D Mark IV vs Nikon D3S

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1D Mark IV and the D3S are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the D3S has a higher magnification than the one of the 1D Mark IV (0.70x vs 0.58x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D Mark IV and Nikon D3S along with similar information for a selection of comparators.

-Concerning the storage of imaging data, both the 1D Mark IV and the D3S write their files to Compact Flash cards.
+The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the D3S uses Compact Flash cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark IV and Nikon D3S and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.